dfm/emcee3/docs/user/install.rst

 .. code-block:: bash

-    py.test -v emcee/testing
+    py.test -v emcee3/testing

-in the root emcee directory.
+in the root emcee3 directory.
 This might take a few minutes but you shouldn't get any errors if all went as planned.
 The tests are divided into "unit" tests that run quickly and "integration" tests that are much slower but test the overall performance of the package.